zeek/zeek-docs/scripts/base/frameworks/netcontrol/plugins/openflow.zeek.rst

          device.

-         :p: Current plugin state.
+         :param p: Current plugin state.

-         :r: The rule to be inserted or removed.
+         :param r: The rule to be inserted or removed.

-         :m: The openflow match structures that were generated for this rules.
+         :param m: The openflow match structures that were generated for this rules.

          :returns: The modified OpenFlow match structures that will be used in place of the structures passed in m.